CRUISING TO ENGLAND

 But in the end, I was impressed most by how such ordinary beginnings led to such extraordinary lives.
 There were no grand houses, exceptional institutions, advanced schools or ground-breaking technology on this tour.
 Nor was there extreme poverty to be seen.
 Instead, the things we saw were very average, not unlike those experienced by thousands if not millions of others.
 Yet, with talent and hard work, these four individuals went from Liverpool on an amazing journey that took them all over the world and brought riches, fame, influence, love and sadly, in some instances, tragedy.

-Cruise ship articles - -Touring The Beatles' Liverpool - page two
+Cruise destination - Liverpool, England - -Touring The Beatles' Liverpool - page two